 Janna Wofford | Operations Manager

 Janna joined the APCU staff in June 2015.
-She previously served as the office manager for the Atlanta office of Ruffalo Noel Levitz.
-Prior to that, Janna was the office administrator and human resources manager for 422 Group/Admissions Lab.
-She has a bachelor’s degree from McMurry University and a master’s degree from the Teachers College at Columbia University.
+She has previously served as the office manager for the Atlanta office of Ruffalo Noel Levitz and as the senior office administrator and human resources manager for 422 Group/Admissions Lab.
+Janna holds a bachelor’s degree from McMurry University in Texas and a master’s degree from the Teachers College at Columbia University, New York.

 Association of Presbyterian Colleges and Universities